aditijantikar/Anemia-Risk-Pred/README.md

 ---

-## The Pivot & Key Finding: A "Dense" Analysis
+## The Pivot & Key Finding: A Dense Analysis

 The analysis pivoted to a "dense" hypothesis: analyzing markers collected from the **same blood panel**, thus eliminating the sparsity problem.